fr0ntm4n001/Project-Full-Scope-QA/README.md

 ## 🎯 Project Overview

-Convoa is an AI-powered voice assistant platform that transforms how businesses manage customer communication by acting as a 24/7 virtual receptionist.
+C\*\*\*\*a is an AI-powered voice assistant platform that transforms how businesses manage customer communication by acting as a 24/7 virtual receptionist.
 It handles inbound and outbound calls, schedules appointments, qualifies leads, and seamlessly integrates with thousands of business tools while providing real-time insights.Its natural, human-like voice that adapts to customer interactions, creating more authentic conversations.
 Beyond call handling, it manages bookings, orders, and even job planning through features like service heat maps, helping businesses optimize resources based on geographic and team data.

 ### 📚 QA Documentation